Finnish Artists’ Association’s Artist Award speech (16th December 2023)

 The Clown, the Pilot and the Samurai: We want to be free!

-Sunday painter: I assumed I wanted, you know, the typical, liberation, fulfilment, ummm enlightenment… having a bit of fun perhaps.
+Sunday painter: I assumed I wanted, you know, the typical, liberation, fulfilment, ummm Enlightenment… having a bit of fun perhaps.

 R&M: We just want to make decent paintings.